Author : The Wrong One

 “There is a general belief that because the Indian players are rich and spoilt, they deserve to be put in their place and fining them won’t make much of a difference to their pockets.”

-The former opener went on and cited an example of this bias from the ongoing Ashes series, “In Australia, when two players collided, the match referee decided it was not deliberate and let them off.
+Gavaskar went on and cited example of this bias from the ongoing Ashes series, “In Australia, when two players collided, the match referee decided it was not deliberate and let them of.
 But, having seen the way players from the subcontinent, especially players from India are treated for exactly the same transgression, the different standards are clear.”

 “If the same sort of opinion had been delivered by a South African or an Australian bowler about an Indian batsman, then it would have been called being combative, spirited and what not.”

 The series has already has started on the wrong foot for India.
-First, they were given a cold reception after they landed in South Africa and then were comprehensively beaten in the ODI series.
+First, they were given a cold reception after they landed in South Africa and then they were comprehensively beaten in the ODI series.
+It would be interesting to see if Gavaskar’s comments will add an extra needle in the upcoming Test series.